Cubic threefolds moduli and the Monster group: Abstract

 \section{Abstract}

-Allcock constructed a 13-dimensional complex ball quotient of which he conjectured that it admits a natural covering with covering group isomorphic to the Bimonster $\Mb\wr\mu_2$.
+Allcock constructed a 13-dimensional complex ball quotient of which he conjectured that it admits a natural covering with covering group isomorphic to the Bimonster (the wreath product of the Monster group and the group or order two).
 This ball quotient contains the moduli space of cubic threefolds as an open dense subset of a 10-dimensional complex subball quotient.
 We prove that this subball quotient has a neighborhood in the Allcock ball quotient over which the conjectured cover exists.